 I joined the philosophy department at Princeton in 2014.
 After deferring for two years, I am concurrently pursuing a JD at Yale Law as of 2016.
 My background is in early modern philosophy, especially all things Spinoza, and I continue to be interested in early modern metaphysics, ethics, and politics.
 I also work on contemporary moral and legal philosophy.
 I spend a lot of time thinking about agent-relative reasons, the metaphysics of laws, legitimacy, and authority.
 My favorite philosophical subject is essence (and eternity) in the Ethics.
-I am also interested in how to protect the rights of children in various political and legal environments.
+I am also interested in how countries and communities protect the rights and facilitate the well-being of children in various social, political, and legal environments.

 I graduated from Haverford College in 2012 with a BA in philosophy, high honors.
 I am a Watson Fellow from the class year 2012-2013.
 My project involved the socio-political space of orphans and children that exist outside culturally "typical" family structures in several countries, and I spent time living in Kazakhstan, India, Uganda, Ecuador, Peru, Estonia, and Germany.
 I did similar research in Romania and Belgium as an undergraduate through the Center for Peace and Global Citizenship.
 I received my MA magna cum laude in philosophy from KU Leuven in 2014.

 Things I do in addition to philosophy and law include blowing air through an oboe, building things in python and pretending like I have mastered R, trying not to burn (vegan) things I put on stoves or in ovens, hiking and climbing mountains, working with children who speak languages I do not, training my dog and attempting to train my cats, and running half, full, and ultra marathons.

 I was the president of First Generation Professionals at Yale Law School for 2017-2018.

 I serve as the Graduate Student Government Representative for the Philosophy Department at Princeton.